Factors affecting interpretation

 Compositional change can also differ at the industry or state and territory level, particularly when there are localised labour market issues.

-This release sees higher than usual revisions in February 2022, as the 16 week imputation retention threshold passes through this period.
+This release sees higher than usual revisions between early to mid-July 2023, as the 16 week imputation retention threshold passes through this period.
 These revisions mostly reflect the removal of previously imputed records, with the receipt of more complete data.
 Users should exercise caution when referring to estimates around this period.

-This differs for employment size estimates which are month lagged.
+This differs for employment size estimates which are a month lagged.